Solar eclipse of May 20, 2050

 A total solar eclipse will occur at the Moon's descending node of orbit on Friday, May 20, 2050, with a magnitude of 1.0038.
 It is a hybrid event, with only a fraction of its path as total, and longer sections at the start and end as an annular eclipse.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
-A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
-Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+A hybrid solar eclipse is a rare type of solar eclipse that changes its appearance from annular to total and back as the Moon's shadow moves across the Earth's surface.
+Totality occurs between the annularity paths across the surface of the Earth, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
 Occurring about 5.2 days after perigee (on May 15, 2050, at 16:40 UTC), the Moon's apparent diameter will be larger.

-This hybrid eclipse is notable in that it does not hit land anywhere on Earth.
+This hybrid eclipse is notable in that the path of hybridity does not hit land anywhere on Earth.
 However, a partial solar eclipse will be visible for parts of New Zealand, eastern Oceania, and western South America.